MVP-Harry/SoundnessBench/README.md

 *HZ: currently this is private?*

-The downloaded benchmark should a total of 26 models across 9 distinct NN architectures with different input sizes and perturbation radii.
+The downloaded benchmark should contain a total of 26 models across 9 distinct NN architectures with different input sizes and perturbation radii.
 ![Model architectures](/assets/model_architectures.png)

 Each folder should contain